 I was spending a few days in solitude at my mother’s house in the countryside.
 The peacefulness was very soothing but my mind can be overactive and therefore stressful at times.
 I have often said to my husband, “No one stresses me as much as I do myself”.
 It was still early, so I went for a run, which always makes me feel better.
 Taking in the soft, luscious countryside bursting with green buds and concentrating on my repetitive breathing soothed me.
 Back home I had more espresso with hot milk, some toast with honey and promised myself to write for an hour before going on a little Sunday outing to the local art museum.

 I drove into the village and parked the car just far enough away to enjoy a brief walk up the cobble-stoned street.
-The weather was beautiful; there was a light breeze, an abundance of fresh air and some wind-shaded spots had been warmed from the sun.
+The weather was beautiful; there was a light breeze, an abundance of fresh air and the sun was warming some wind-shaded spots.
 Cheerful little puffy white clouds hurried along a light blue sky that created a nice backdrop to the red brick of the expressionistic buildings and the dark green of the fir trees.

 I entered the museum and my first cursory glance caught some paintings I automatically expected to be 17th century Dutch church interiors.
 Upon entering the exhibition however, I was astounded to see that these pictures, a few more interiors but mostly still lifes, dated from circa 1968 to 2009.
 They were by a contemporary Dutch painter Henk Helmantel and the exhibition was to commemorate his 70th birthday.